filipsPL/bayesian-svm-knime-scikit/README.md

 Bayesian Optimization of SVM parameters C and gamma, with scikit-learn, to be used in KNIME in Python learner node.
 Based on the [optimization functions by thuijskens](https://github.com/thuijskens/bayesian-optimization).

+Why?

+1. Parameter Optimization Loop Node(s) doesn't work as expected for some data.
+Including Bayesian optimization.
+2. You may want to use scikit-learn instead of KNIME or Weka implementation.
+3. You can tune this workflow to optimize other parameters for many different scikit algorithms.

 ## Setup

 - In python node please select python2.